 The government introduced a stamp duty holiday in July 2020 to stimulate the housing market after being significantly impacted due to the coronavirus outbreak.
 The threshold for stamp duty was raised from £125,000 to £500,000, with many people saving tens of thousands of pounds.
-However, the stamp duty holiday is about to come to an end on 31st March 2021, just a few weeks away, so many people in the process of buying a new house are desperate to complete by that deadline.
+However, the stamp duty holiday is about to come to an end on 31st March 2021 [EDIT, this has now been extended to 30/09/21], just a few weeks away, so many people in the process of buying a new house are desperate to complete by that deadline.

 In this rush to save what could be a significant amount of cash, many are cutting corners with regards to some of the basic checks you would normally make when buying a property.
 So, how can you make sure that the boiler is both safe and fit for purpose in a limited amount of time?